drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### SAR of Fused Rings in the Quinazoline Scaffold
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-The SAR features of fused-ring additions are summarized in this diagram as well.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/sar-fused-rings-quinazoline-scaffold-95ef20c3'><i class='fa fa-play' aria-hidden='true'></i></button>The SAR features of fused-ring additions are summarized in this diagram as well.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

 ![](https://media.drugdesign.org/course/structure-activity-relationships-case-studies/surp_1_4_2_0_1.png){: loading=lazy }
 ### Analysis of a Surprising Observation

-The AstraZeneca group replaced the phenyl of the anilino moiety by a fused bicyclic heterocycle having a nitrogen atom located in different places.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/analysis-surprising-observation-e617e681'><i class='fa fa-play' aria-hidden='true'></i></button>The AstraZeneca group replaced the phenyl of the anilino moiety by a fused bicyclic heterocycle having a nitrogen atom located in different places.
 They observed that a nitrogen atom para or ortho to the N4 is detrimental to potency (compounds 15 and 16).
 *[moiety]: Fragments, functional groups or portions of chemical compounds.